alexk49/basic-python-logging-config-example/README.md

 # Python Logging Config

-This is a standard config to be used with simple python applications.
+This is a easily portable standard logging config to be used with simple python applications.
 It writes logs to both the console and to a file, and is easily modifiable to the needs of your application.
+By default the logs are saved in a directory called logs so you must make this before running.

 To use with your project, you just need to save the config_dict.py file in your project folder and import it with: